Classical deformations of noncompact surfaces and their moduli of instantons: Classical deformations

-Although the general existence results in the deformation theory of Kodaira and Spencer \cite{kodaira} only hold for compact manifolds, the remainder of the theory still applies to families of noncompact manifolds.
-We construct a semiuniversal family for the local surfaces $Z_k$ explicitly by a different method and show that the resulting family coincides with the informal explanation given by Kodaira as ``deformations of a complex manifold $M$ is the glueing of the same polydisks $U_j$ via different identification'' \cite[\S 4.1]{kodaira}.
+Although the general existence results in the deformation theory of Kodaira and Spencer \cite{kodaira} only hold for compact manifolds, much of the theory still applies to families of noncompact manifolds.
+We construct a semiuniversal family for the surfaces $Z_k$ explicitly by considering deformations of the vector bundle structure on $Z_k$ to an affine bundle structure.